 For easier plans without travelling far, you can also explore places to visit in Gurgaon with family within the city.

-Places like Asola Bhatti, Sultanpur, Qutub Minar, and Murthal are among the most visited because they are easy to reach and don’t need much planning.
+The best places to visit near Gurgaon within 50 km, like Asola Bhatti, Sultanpur, Qutub Minar, and Murthal are among the most visited because they are easy to reach and don’t need much planning.

 Yes, most places on this list can be covered in a few hours or a half-day, so they work well for quick one-day outings.

-Asola Bhatti Wildlife Sanctuary, Okhla Bird Sanctuary, and Yamuna Biodiversity Park are good if you want something quiet and less crowded.
+Peaceful places near Gurgaon, like Asola Bhatti Wildlife Sanctuary, Okhla Bird Sanctuary, and Yamuna Biodiversity Park are good if you want something quiet and less crowded.

-Murthal is the most popular option for a short drive, especially for food, but places like Badkhal Lake and Surajkund also work for quick drives.
+For a short drive from Gurgaon, is Murthal is the most popular option for a short drive, especially for food, but places like Badkhal Lake and Surajkund also work for quick drives.

 Yes, many places like India Gate, Asola Bhatti, and Chhatarpur Temple are free to visit.

-October to March is the most comfortable time, while summers are better in early morning or evening.
+The best time to visit places near Gurgaon is from October to March is the most comfortable time, while summers are better in early morning or evening.

-This post was last modified on March 31, 2026 2:51 pm
+This post was last modified on April 28, 2026 9:29 am

 This website uses cookies.